 Before getting into details about how menus can be set up, it’s important to note that they’re only a convenience and a shortcut to set up navigation.
 You can also use text links, images or buttons, buttons can be used in combination with popups to create full screen menus or submenus.

 There are two ways to handle the addition of menu items, automatic or manual.

 Automatic mode is controlled by the “Auto-add pages” checkbox.
-In this mode the menu items reflect the website structure, a page becomes a menu item, a site section becomes a submenu.
+In this mode the menu items reflect the website sections and pages: a page becomes a menu item, a site section becomes a submenu.

 The more organized the site structure is, the less effort is required to to maintain the menu.
 Any change to the website structure (adding, removing, moving or renaming pages or sections) is immediately reflected in the menu items.

 For example the site outline on the left will automatically become the menu structure on the right, with drop down menus:

 Pages and sections you don't want in a menu can be turned off by clicking the “eye” button, which will turn the menu item gray in the settings.

 Because in automatic mode items and submenus are managed in connection with the site outline, there are a few restrictions:

 If you need a menu that is unrelated to your pages or is significantly different in structure, you can switch to manual mode by turning off the “Auto-add pages” checkbox, removing the unwanted entries and adding menus and sub-menus as you wish.

 Items in a menu bar strip can either all have the same size, or they can have a width that's calculated based on the text they contain.
 This can be done by unchecking the "Same size" checkbox.